swimgirlnv/portfolio/README.md

 - 🏗 [R U N LLM](https://github.com/swimgirlnv/runllm) - A puzzle-based AI-driven narrative game
 - ✍️ [Beeble & Bot](https://github.com/swimgirlnv/beeblebot) - A literary experiment in hypertext storytelling
 - 🏎️ [F1 Fan Site](https://github.com/swimgirlnv/f1-site) - An interactive hub for Formula 1 enthusiasts

 ---

+## 🔮 Daily Tarot Reading
+**Today's Cards:**
+- 🃏 **The Fool** - A journey begins with boundless potential.
+- 🃏 **The Tower** - Sudden upheaval, transformation in motion.
+- 🃏 **The High Priestess** - Hidden knowledge, trust your intuition.

+**AI Interpretation:** *Change is on the horizon.
+While the Fool urges you to embrace new opportunities, the Tower warns of unexpected shifts.
+The High Priestess advises looking inward for wisdom—trust yourself as you navigate what's ahead.*

+*(This section updates daily via GitHub Actions!)*

+---